ja88a/vrfs-go-merkletree/README.md

 ### General

-The Verifiable Remote File Storage service aims at checking the consistency of uploaded then downloaded files, based on file hashes and their MerkleTree proofs.
+The Verifiable Remote File Storage service aims at checking the consistency of uploaded then downloaded files, based on the files' hash and their MerkleTree proofs as part of a fileset.

-This is the mono repository for the Go-based implementation of 2 backend services and 1 client CLI.
+This is the mono-repository for the Go-based implementation of 2 backend services and 1 client CLI.

 The gRPC protocol is used for optimal client-server and server-to-server communications.